turtenguin/Simulation-Scripts/README.md

 # Simulation Scripts
- Scripts written for Nuclear Lab Simulator.
+ These scripts were written for the OSU Risk and Reliability Lab's VR Reactor Simulator.
+While the entire project could not be published publicly, these scripts are shared here for portfolio purposes.